-The flow regime projections for the Aramaywan River Basin using various discharge estimation techniques are shown in Figure 1.6.
-Among all the methods used, the power and logarithmic regression analyses yielded the highest values in the high flow section of the FDCs while the logarithmic regression technique yielded the highest values in the low flow section.
-On the other hand, rainfall-discharge analyses predicted the lowest values in both the high flow and low flow sections, High flows ( $Q \ge Q{20}$ ) exhibited high precision and range from 0.5 to 1.0 m3 s-1.
-The median flow is constrained within the range of 0.25 to 0.5 m3 s-1.
-Lastly, dry season flow ( $Q \le Q{80}$ ) or what NWRB uses as dependable flow is around 0.2 m3 s-1 as constrained by the various discharge computation techniques.
+The flow regime projections for the Aramaywan 2 River Basin using various discharge estimation techniques are shown in Figure 1.6.
+Among all the methods used, the logarithmic regression analyses yielded the highest values in both the high and low flow sections of the FDCs.
+On the other hand, rainfall-discharge analyses predicted the lowest values in both the high and flow sections.
+High flows ($Q \ge Q{20}$) exhibited high precision and are expected to start at 1.2 m3 s-1, while extreme flows ($Q \ge Q_1$) have a magnitude of at least 5 m3 s-1.
+The median flow is constrained within the range of 0.4-0.7 m3 s-1 and values less than 0.2 m3 s-1 could already be considered as low flow ($Q \le Q{80}$) as suggested by historical streamflow data / area transposition analysis.

 FIGURE 1.6.
-FLOW DURATION CURVES FOR THE ARAMAYWAN RIVER BASIN AS PREDICTED BY VARIOUS ESTIMATION TECHNIQUES
+FLOW DURATION CURVES FOR THE ARAMAYWAN 2 RIVER BASIN AS PREDICTED BY VARIOUS ESTIMATION TECHNIQUES